ConvertAPI/docs/content-types.md

-In this documentation section are covered all content types and schemes that are supported by ConvertAPI.
+All content types and schemes that are supported by ConvertAPI are covered in this documentation section.

 ## Request
 ### application/json
-File data must be encoded with Base64 encoding, provided as URL or uploaded File ID.
+File data must be encoded with Base64 encoding, provided as a URL or uploaded File ID.

 #### DOC to PDF example
 ```